Table of contents

-The cause of primary tic disorders cannot be cured or treated, although treatments for some of the symptoms are available.
+There is no cure or treatment for the cause of primary tic disorders, although treatments for some of the symptoms are available.

 The term names the French neurologist and psychiatrist Georges Gilles de la Tourette, who first described the clinical picture around 1884 at the suggestion of his teacher Jean-Martin Charcot.
-Sometimes the disorder is referred to as Gilles de la Tourette syndrome.
+Sometimes experts refer to the disorder as Gilles de la Tourette syndrome.

 Is Tourette’s Genetic?

 Is Tourette syndrome genetic?
-Studies have indicated that TS is inherited as a dominant gene, with about a 50% chance of parents passing the gene on to their children.
-Other research suggests that the genetic contributions are more complex than a single hereditary gene, which is evidenced by children who develop the symptoms without a parent also having the condition.
+Studies indicate that TS is inherited as a dominant gene.
+Notably, about a 50% chance of parents passing the gene on to their children.
+Other research suggests that the genetic contributions are more complex than a single hereditary gene.
+Evidence for this theory is children who develop the symptoms without a parent also having the condition.

 The discovery of additional genetic mutations associated with the condition is an active area of research.

-One of the earliest research on this congenital disorder—Tourette’s was carried out in 2019.
-In this research study, a genome wide association study was used to determine that Tourette’s syndrome is influenced by genetics.
+Researchers carried out one of the earliest studies on this congenital disorder—Tourette’s—in 2019.
+In this research study, they used a genome wide association study to determine the genetic influence of Tourette’s syndrome.
 Hence, the unknown genetic orientation of Tourette’s syndrome began to come into the light.

-The polygenic risk scores (PRSs) studied in this research were obtained from individuals diagnosed with Tourette’s syndrome.
+Individuals diagnosed with Tourette’s syndrome provided the polygenic risk scores (PRSs) studied in this research.
 Ultimately, the result showed that people with certain genetic variants had a higher risk of developing the condition.

-Tourette’s was also found to be highly heritable.
-This was discovered by research designed to determine the genetic architecture of the condition.
-Almost 4000 individuals from the Tourette Syndrome Association International Consortium for Genetics were selected for this study.
+Researchers also found that Tourette’s is highly heritable.
+They discovered this through research designed to determine the genetic architecture of the condition, selecting almost 4000 individuals from the Tourette Syndrome Association International Consortium for Genetics for this study.

-Two cross-disorder symptom-based phenotypes were discovered from the analysis of these discovery samples.
-The level of heritability regarding Tourette’s syndrome was found to be extremely high and significant, showing that genetics plays a significant role in the Tourette’s experienced by individuals.
+The study authors discovered two cross-disorder symptom-based phenotypes from the analysis of these discovery samples.
+They found that the level of heritability regarding Tourette’s syndrome to be extremely high and significant, showing that genetics plays a significant role in the Tourette’s experienced by individuals.

 Since Tourette’s has heritable components, individuals who have parents with the disorder have a greater chance of having the condition themselves.
-This overview notes that the mutation of a single gene may be associated with the condition in some individuals.
+This overview notes that the mutation of a single genetic factor may be associated with Tourette’s in some individuals.
 Therefore, children from a family with a mutation in the genes encoding the enzyme histidine decarboxylase (HDC), could be at a higher risk.

 The Centers for Disease Control and Prevention (CDC) conducted a study in 2016-2017 using parent-reported data.
 The results showed that 0.3% of children 6–17 years of age in the general population of the United States (135,000) had received a diagnosis of TS.

-Out of all the cases reported from 2016-2017, 44% of them were said to be moderate or severe.
-The condition is usually diagnosed in childhood, with adolescents between the ages of 12-17 twice as likely to be diagnosed than children ages 6-11.
+Out of all the cases reported from 2016-2017, 44% of them were moderate or severe.
+Doctors usually diagnose the condition in childhood.
+Notably, they diagnose adolescents between the ages of 12-17 twice as much as children ages 6-11.
 Boys were about three times more likely to have it than girls and there did not appear to be a difference between ethnic and socio-economic groups.

-The presence of transient tics is the main symptom of Tourette’s.
+The presence of transient tics is the main symptom.
+Tourette’s syndrome is a complex disease that presents itself in a variety of ways.
 According to the NIH National Institute of Neurological Disorders and Stroke, the disorder is characterized by tics divided into either motor (movement) or vocal (sound) categories.
 These tics can be either simple or complex.
 Severity can range from very mild to severe, with most cases being mild.

 Simple tics are sudden, brief, repetitive movements involving a limited number of muscle groups, while complex tics involve distinct, coordinated patterns of movement.
 Various symptoms of Tourette syndrome include: